TomaszKaleczyc/PLMoMo/README.md

 ## Acknowledgements

-* Special thanks to the authors of [the code behind the interactive map of Poland](https://cssmapsplugin.com/get/poland/)
+* Special thanks to [Łukasz Popardowski](http://popardowski.pl/web/) - the author of [the code behind the interactive map of Poland](https://cssmapsplugin.com/get/poland/)